diyscif/diyscif/scif-thesis.md

 connected to the input of the spectrum analyzer.
 During the first functional tests, when the system is determined to be effective, the spectrum analyzer would determine and store the frequency response of the shielded transmission.
-Each time the shielding is checked, the frequency spectrum would be determined again and compared with the stored values.
-If clear deviation from the reference are detected, the shielding would have to be checked for errors.
-[@wolfsperger2008, pp. 466-467]
+Each time the shielding is used, the frequency spectrum would be determined again and compared with the stored values.
+If clear deviations from the reference are detected, the shielding could be checked for malicious tampering or other damages. [@wolfsperger2008, pp. 466-467]

-![Shield monitoring system schematic [@wolfsperger2008, p.
+![Shield Monitoring System Schematic [@wolfsperger2008, p.
 467]](images/monitoring.png){height=40%}

 This system could help mitigate against sabotage and performance losses over time, which would otherwise only be detected by periodic shield attenuation measurements.
-Because of their high equipment and personnel costs these are conventionally only conducted anually, if at all.
+Because of their high equipment and personnel costs, these are conventionally only conducted anually, if at all.
 Undetected leaks can therefore persist for long time periods and nullify the large effort that went into the planning and construction of the shield in the first place.
 Such a system is not